eventrac/slate/source/index.html.md

 Parameter | Description
 --------- | ------- | -----------
-race objects | An array of race objects (See race object)
+data | An array of races (See getting an individual race)